Level 3 - Scale

 Security

-Implement automatic continuous scanning to flag misconfigurations or security issues.
+At level 3, your security process should including implementing automatic continuous scanning to flag misconfigurations or security issues.

 Policy